Intuitionistic logic: Relation to classical logic

-Relation to many-valued logic
+Many-valued logic

 Kurt Gödel's work involving many-valued logic showed in 1932 that intuitionistic logic is not a finite-valued logic.
 (See the section titled Heyting algebra semantics above for an infinite-valued logic interpretation of intuitionistic logic.)

-Relation to intermediate logics

-Any finite Heyting algebra that is not equivalent to a Boolean algebra defines (semantically) an intermediate logic.
-On the other hand, validity of formulae in pure intuitionistic logic is not tied to any individual Heyting algebra but relates to any and all Heyting algebras at the same time.

-Relation to modal logic
+Modal logic

-Any formula of the intuitionistic propositional logic (IPC) may be translated into the normal modal logic S4 as follows:
+Any formula of the intuitionistic propositional logic (IPC) may be translated into the language of the normal modal logic S4 as follows:

 and it has been demonstrated that the translated formula is valid in the propositional modal logic S4 if and only if the original formula is valid in IPC.
 The above set of formulae are called the Gödel–McKinsey–Tarski translation.

 There is also an intuitionistic version of modal logic S4 called Constructive Modal Logic CS4.

 Lambda calculus

-There is an extended Curry–Howard isomorphism between IPC and simply-typed lambda calculus.
+There is an extended Curry–Howard correspondence between IPC and simply typed lambda calculus.